Skip advert

 Advertisement - Article continues below

-A wraparound windscreen along with the segmented side windows certainly give the 33 Stradale a 1960’s racer feel from the driver’s seat.
-The front wheel arches are clearly visible too which Mesonero-Romanos claims to help drivers place the car on the road.
+A wraparound windscreen along with the segmented side windows certainly give the 33 Stradale the feel of a sixties racer from the driver’s seat.
+The front wheelarches are clearly visible too, which Mesonero-Romanos claims will help drivers place the car on the road.

-The interior is “20 per cent away from the finished result in terms of quality” according to Mesonero-Romanos.
-The materials all feel of a premium quality to us with robust switches and aluminium throughout.
-Some wobbly leather trim and Tonale indicator stalks (we’re told these will be made from carbon fibre) remind you this is only a show car at this stage.
-There is a rear window, but Alfa Romeo has added a digital rear-view mirror to help bolster visibility - the camera for which is just above the engine cover.
+The interior is “20 per cent away from the finished result in terms of quality”, according to Mesonero-Romanos.
+When we saw the car earlier this year, the materials all felt of a premium quality with robust switches and aluminium throughout.
+However, some wobbly leather trim and Tonale indicator stalks (we’re told the real things will be made from carbon fibre) betrayed the fact that this is only a show car at this stage.
+There is a rear window, but Alfa Romeo has added a digital rear-view mirror to help improve visibility, using a camera mounted just above the engine cover.

-Overhead there are a few toggle switches inspired by an aeroplane’s cockpit and the centre console houses aluminium switches for various driving modes, and the gear selector.
-Driving modes include ‘Strada’ (Road), which is the softest setting, and ‘Pista’ (Track) which ensures the powertrain is at peak output and responsiveness.
-Elsewhere there’s a hydraulic nose lift switch that can raise the front by 50mm at speeds of under 25mph.
+Overhead, there are a few toggle switches inspired by an aeroplane’s cockpit, and the centre console houses the gear selector and aluminium switches for the various driving modes.
+These include Strada (Road), which is the softest setting, and Pista (Track), which ensures the powertrain is at peak output and responsiveness.
+Elsewhere there’s a switch to operate the hydraulic nose lift, which can raise the front by 50mm at speeds below 25mph.

 Advertisement - Article continues below